maryiakrautsova/FitDay/README.md

 3. Click on 'Login' button. - ***Expected:***	In case no modal window is appeared - User is redirected to [Entries Page](https://my.monkkee.com/#/entries).
 Active 'Create an entry' button is present on the toolbar.
 4. In case a modal window is appeared - close it by clicking 'Cancel'. - ***Expected:*** User is redirected to https://my.monkkee.com/#/entries.
 Active 'Create an entry' button is present on the toolbar.
 5. Click on 'Create an entry' button. - ***Expected:*** A modal window with empty text area for input is present.
 6. Input random text (example: 'Hello, beautiful world!'.).	- ***Expected:*** Text is input.
 Button with emoji = diskette is marked as 'saved' and is inactive.
-7. Click on 'Back to overwiev' button.	- ***Expected:*** User is redirected to [Entries Page](https://my.monkkee.com/#/entries).
-Post with input in step 5 text message ('Hello, beautiful world!') is present and is the last one.
+Input text after creation of new entry equals to generated text input.

 ## :yellow_circle: *TC-5.
 User can remove existing entry.*
 1. Follow the link: [Login Page](https://my.monkkee.com/#/) - ***Expected:***	Login page is opened.
 Login form is visible.
 'User' and 'Password' fields, 'Login' button are present.